Canning Pineapple

 Whole pineapples

-Pineapple can be raw packed or hot packed.
+Pineapples can be raw or hot-packed.
 The raw pack will take less time and one less pan, but the fruit tends to float.
-We prefer a hot pack with their own juices.
-But you can also use a syrup.
+We prefer a hot pack with its own juices, but you can also use a syrup.
+For our purposes, we will make our own pineapple juice from the core of the pineapples that we’re canning.
+Doing this means nothing goes to waste.

 How to prepare the fruit